hyphanet/fred/CONTRIBUTING.md

 > description.
 The text up to the first blank line in a commit message is
 > treated as the commit title...

-Except for proper nouns, only the first character of the first line may be capitalized.
-It can start with the class / module the change applies to, followed by a colon, especially if it helps to explain the change and give it context.
-The main part of it is a short imperative description that is at most 72 characters and does not end with a full stop.
-The second line must be blank for, among other things, git shortlog to display only the title instead of also including in the description.
+Except for proper nouns, only the first character of the title may be capitalized.
+It may start with the class / module the change applies to, followed by a colon, especially if it helps to explain the change and give it context.
+The main part of it is a short imperative description - a command given to the codebase.
+The title is at most 72 characters and does not end with a period.
+The second line must be blank for, among other things, git shortlog to display only the title instead of also including the description.
 If the message contains additional prose description on the third and subsequent lines, it is wrapped to 72 characters.
 Long lines that do not split well, such as URLs, are an exception to this.

 50 characters on the first line is a soft limit.
 For more discussion see https://git.kernel.org/cgit/git/git.git/tree/Documentation/SubmittingPatches#n87